spandana-builds/spandana-builds/README.md

 ## 👋 Who I Am — in 10 seconds

 > I'm **Spandana** — an **Information Science & Engineering student (6th semester)** who builds, not just studies.
-> I turn ideas into shipped products at the intersection of **AI/ML, Agentic AI, and Full Stack Development**, and I founded **🌱 Hasiru Haadi**, a plant & sustainability initiative.
+> I turn ideas into shipped products at the intersection of **AI/ML, Agentic AI, and Full Stack Development**, and I cofounded **🌱 Hasiru Haadi**, a plant & sustainability initiative.
 > Driven by one thing: **solving real-world problems with technology.**

 ```python